zcaceres/zcaceres/README.md

 I've been an early engineer in startups including [Curology](https://www.curology.com), [Clay](https://www.clay.run), and [Storetasker](https://www.asklorem.com) as well as head of product at [Clarity Financial](https://www.clarityschools.com).
 I also built the platform to support the climate change non-profit [Makesoil.org](https://www.makesoil.org) and published the video game [Escape Dead Earth](https://www.escapedeadearth.com) which was favorably reviewed by [Vice Magazine](https://www.vice.com/en/article/88488z/escape-dead-earth-deathball-microstrategy-rts).

-I maintain an active consulting practice where I've built solutions that bridge AU and web technologies.
+I maintain an active consulting practice where I've built solutions that bridge AI and web technologies.

 Learn more at [zach.dev](https://www.zach.dev)